ronnieholm/ExpressionParsers/RecursiveDescentParser/README.md

 - For an example of how to implement a similar expression parser in C, refer to [Programming an x64 compiler from scratch - part 2](https://www.youtube.com/watch?v=Mx29YQ4zAuM) starting at offset 2h30m and ending at offset 3h28m.
-Transforming the C implementation with its global variables and use of C idioms into C# isn't a one-to-one converstion.
+Transforming the C implementation with its global variables and use of C idioms into C# isn't a one-to-one converstion. https://www.youtube.com/watch?v=0woxSWjWsb8 and https://www.youtube.com/watch?v=L4P98pGhpnE are worth a cursory look with some overlap to the first video.

 - [Crafting Interpreter](http://craftinginterpreters.com/contents.html by Bob Nystrom), Chapter 6.
 Explains how to modify a grammer to encode precedence levels.
 Explains the build-up of an expression grammar slightly more advanced than ours, and with more intuitively named productions.